WProbot/postbin/README.md

 When you run `./postbin` a key is generated.
 This is a simple way to ignore requests from unknown clients.

+The key can also be provided as parameter.

 Append this key to the url `<server>/key`.
 Look below for curl examples on this.
 ```bash
 postbin$ ./postbin